 The IMF’s core responsibility is to assist member countries in addressing balance-of-payments problems, which arise when a country lacks sufficient financing to both meet international payments and maintain reserves.
 The IMF employs lending mechanisms similar to those of multilateral institutions, although unlike development banks the IMF does not lend for specific projects.
 It provides temporary support to member countries, not just the least developed, to boost foreign exchange reserves, help mitigate financial and economic shocks, and protect against natural disasters.
 The IMF also carries out technical assistance and financial surveillance activities that help strengthen underlying economic fundamentals of member countries and the global financial systems at large.

-The secretary of Treasury serves as US governor to the IMF, and the United States is the single largest shareholder, with 16.53 percent of votes.
+The secretary of Treasury serves as US governor to the IMF, and the United States is the single largest shareholder, with a 16.53 percent share of votes.
 The IMF obtains most of its financial resources through quota subscriptions from member countries.

 Facilitating Diplomatic Engagement: Treasury leads US bilateral diplomatic engagement with developing countries aimed at strengthening economic governance.
 Through the Offices of African Nations, East Asia, Europe and Eurasia, Middle East and North Africa, South and Southeast Asia, and the Western Hemisphere, Treasury officials meet with counterparts abroad, convening economic and financial dialogues.
 Representatives from Treasury provide economic policy guidance on issues ranging from bolstering regional infrastructure to advancing policy measures that support open trade and investment climates.
 These dialogues further contribute to the maintenance and strengthening of US bilateral relationships.